nerun/remastersys/README.md

 * A full system backup, including personal data, to a Live CD/DVD that you can use anywhere and install.
 * A distributable copy you can share with friends.
 This will not have any of your personal user data in it.

 This is a fork of the famous [Remastersys (ver.
-3.0.0-1)](https://web.archive.org/web/20130423105647/http://www.remastersys.com/), developed by Tony "Fragadelic" Brijeski and discontinued in early 2013.
+3.0.0-1)](https://web.archive.org/web/20130423105647/http://www.remastersys.com/), developed by Tony "Fragadelic" Brijeski and discontinued in April, 2013.

 Just burn your Distro or Backup image onto a CD/DVD media or a USB stick (with programs like [Balena Etcher](https://www.balena.io/etcher/)), then insert the media/pendrive into the PC and reboot.